Citizens of the Kingdom

 I want you to imagine how you would live if the Kingdom of God is now, not in the future.
 How in fact would you live?
 Forget the obvious limitations of right now – food, shelter and clothing.
 We’ll talk about this in our last article.
 Just stop a moment and consider the implications of living now as if in the Kingdom of God?

 What actions would you take, what reactions would you have to things that you see?
 Take a moment and consider no boundaries, no limitations.
 You don’t need to worry about the mundane, you don’t need to think of anything except the service of the Living God.
-In truth you don’t need to because God will supply your needs anyway, so don’t get distracted on this issue.
+(In truth you don’t need to this of material need because God will supply your needs anyway, so don’t get distracted by this issue.)

 How would you respond to some of the truly thorny issues you see around you?
 How would you tackle immorality on the grand scale that we see today?
 Would you play small?

 What do you see the issues are around you that could not be tolerated in the kingdom of God?

 What is “the World” to you?
 Is the “World” the petty misdemeanours of our brothers and sisters?
 Go back 30 years, and my beard would have been an impediment in some churches.
 Today, we still have shibboleths around tattoos, gambling and even dancing.
 For some, drinking alcohol continues to be a point of contention.

 Most of this arises from people using “proof texting” (finding a quote, taking it out of context) to shore up their own preferences.
 For example, most rely on a quote in Leviticus prohibiting the people of Israel from marking their bodies ritually in ancestor worship or “for the dead” to make the case that Christians should not get tattoos.
 Personally, I have refrained from tattoos out of personal preference solely.

 The fact is, these are issues of conscience.
 They are not in and of themselves, the WORLD.